00rders/certifications/README.md

 ---

-## 🎯 Purpose

-- Showcase certifications in a clean, centralized format.
-- Provide a transparent view of progress and study process.
-- Serve as a personal knowledgebase and quick reference.

----

 ⚠️ **Disclaimer**
 This repository is independently created for study and reflection.
 Not affiliated with or endorsed by CompTIA, Splunk, or any other organization.